RJRico17/centroid-finder/notes.md

 @83:
 run a new imagegroupfinder to find groups of white pixels and return them as a list, write them to csv

+Rudolf's Notes
+## Image summary APP
+Convert hex string into 24-bit integer
+Learn about the Euclidean color distance; if a color within the image is within the threshold of the target color, than it turns white, otherwise turn black white (1), black(0).

+Convert binary array back ot a bufferedImage (binarized.png). pixels are not connected diagonally (only vertically / horizontally)

 END